SOFT2021-Data-Science/Exam-Project/README.md

    <p>Visual representations can be found as .png files in ./resources/out</p>
    <li>d.
 Create dashboards </li>
    <p>Dashboards can be run in the frontend with npm run serve</p>
+   <p>More variations will be added over time as we implement more functionalities</p>
    <li>e.
 Create a prototype of data story</li>
+   <p>Dashboard fetches information from the backend, which is the full setup for the data story.
+Again, the dashboard will be populated with options as the project progresses.</p>
 </ul>

 4. Export your solution in a file and upload it to your git repository.